-Student ambassadors are also vital assets to UM-DeSoto's communications team.
-They write letters and postcards to potential students, create program information folders, and make phone calls to prospects.
-If you are interested in applying for an ambassador position for the 2017-2018 school year, please complete the application that is available in the UM-DeSoto office.
+Student ambassadors also write letters and postcards to potential students.
+If you are interested in applying for an ambassador position, please complete an application.
 There is a \$250 per semester scholarship available for UM-DeSoto student ambassadors for full participation.